Is the use of PLU labels a Canadian Regulatory Requirement?

 No, PLU (Price Look-up) is a voluntary labelling system for bulk fresh fruits and vegetables.
 There are no Canadian federal regulations specific to PLU stickers or what constitutes one (Source: Fair Labelling Program, Canadian Food Inspection Agency).
 No regulatory body requires a PLU sticker on loose/variable measure produce but most medium to large retailers expect a PLU as part of their business model.
 Ontario Provincial Legislation (Farm Products Grades and Sales Act) does not require the use of or regulate the content of a PLU label; however, any information contained thereon must be correct.

 Do I need to include English & French on my PLU labels?

-There are no language requirements for PLU labels at a Federal level but, should your product be destined for the Quebec marketplace, it will be expected to meet the French language legislation of that province.
+There are no language requirements for PLU labels at a Canadian federal level, but should your product be destined for the Quebec marketplace, it is expected to meet the French language legislation of that province.
 This means that all printed consumer product information must be in both official languages and that the French text be of at least the same prominence as the English (e.g. same font size, bolding or shading, etc.).
 Any information not exempted under the Quebec Charter of the French Language will require translation into French.

 What information is exempt under the Quebec Charter of the French Language?

 This language legislation (Division I, Exceptions to Section 51 of the Charter of the French Language, number 7) exempts only the following information on a product from translation into French:

 - the firm name of a firm established exclusively outside Québec;

 - a name of origin, the denomination of an exotic product or foreign specialty, a heraldic motto or any other non-commercial motto;